-Mitchell has good size at 5-foot-11, 218 pounds, and he’s also a decent athlete.
+Mitchell has good size at 5-foot-10, 201 pounds, and he’s also a great athlete.
 Mitchell brings solid lateral agility, and he has the ability to navigate congestion with quick cuts.
-Although his top speed will likely range from the mid-4.5s to low-4.6s, Mitchell has enough burst to stretch toward open field and initiate big plays.
+He tested extremely well at his pro day, logging a blistering 4.35 40-yard dash, a 37.5-inch vertical, a 128-inch broad jump, and a 6.94 three-cone.

 Athleticism is important for running backs, as it allows for more creation capacity.
 However, it’s not the only trait that serves that purpose.

 At running back, things like vision, contact balance, and physicality are also important.
 While Mitchell doesn’t check those boxes definitively, he has more than enough of each trait to be considered serviceable.
 He’ll need to be more consistent, but he can bounce off defenders, and when he makes the right reads, he can hit holes with impressive explosion and drive.